Moshy vs Pilot: weight loss telehealth compared for 2026

 Can I switch from Pilot to Moshy or the other way around?

 There is nothing stopping you comparing both and starting with whichever fits, then reassessing later.
-Because Moshy advertises no lock-in, moving away is straightforward, though you should always check the current cancellation terms on each service.
+Cancellation and switching terms are set by each provider and can change, so always check the current terms on each service before you move.
 Any change to a medication plan is a clinical decision made with a registered practitioner, not something to manage on price alone.

 Keep comparing

 This page is operated by Refer Labs and contains a disclosed affiliate referral link to Moshy.
 Pilot is linked without an affiliate arrangement.
 We compare on price, model and what is included, and we never sell rankings.
 All content is for informational purposes only and does not constitute medical advice.
-Prescription medicines in Australia, including GLP-1 medications, are available only after an individual assessment by a registered Australian practitioner, and suitability is practitioner-decided and never guaranteed.
+Medicines prescribed for weight management in Australia are available only after an individual assessment by a registered Australian practitioner, and suitability is practitioner-decided and never guaranteed.
 Consult a qualified health professional before starting any weight management program.
-Our full standards are at how we research.
+Our